First, I’d like to say thank you, if you read the first post! I hope you feel welcomed and I also want you to feel free to give critique and feedback!

 I listened to Take Me Apart and also Cut 4 Me, by Kelela.

 Let’s take it back to 2013, I transferred schools because of life stuff and all that good stuff.
 I was in some weird space.
 I felt isolated.
 So of course, music had to come and revamp me.
 I could not listen to songs with lyrics for a while, but for some reason I could listen to Kelela.
-Kelela helped me filter through broken hearted-ness with her ability to keep me enticed but wondering how she came up with those melodies over those interesting instrumentals.
+Kelela helped me filter through broken hearted-ness with her ability to keep me enticed was amazing to say the least, but wondering how she came up with those melodies over those interesting instrumentals was my biggest question.

 Cut 4 Me from Kelela’s album Cut 4 Me,